boticante/HCI-2025-26/assignments/user-personas-and-information-architecture/README.md

 The information architecture was created to make it easier for users to navigate through the website and to enable them to easily find upcoming sports events and purchase tickets.
 This structure is based on user needs, identified through the personas.

 - **Home page**
-     - introduction and description of Ticket-taka
+     - Introduction and description of Ticket-taka
-     - featured upcoming events or popular matches
+     - Featured upcoming events or popular matches
-     - quick navigation bar for events
+     - Quick navigation bar for events
-     - user recommendations and reviews of recent events
+     - User recommendations and reviews of recent events
 - **Events**
-     - filter options
+     - Filter options
-     - short description of the event and participants
+     - Short description of the event and participants
-     - date, time, venue and location
+     - Date, time, venue and location
-     - image gallery
+     - Image gallery
 - **Tickets**
-    - price list by category
+    - Price list by category
-    - ticket purchase process
+    - Ticket purchase process
-    - cancellation and refund policies
+    - Cancellation and refund policies
 - **Experiences**
-    - user reviews and comments about attended events
+    - User reviews and comments about attended events
-    - event ratings
+    - Event ratings
-    - user-uploaded photos
+    - User-uploaded photos
 - **About us**
     - A brief history
     - Mission and service philosophy